ETHZ-INS/StressomeExplorer/README.md

 ## Install
 To install the app on your local computer, simply downlad the ziped repository and extract its contents.
 Ensure R is installed on your computer.
 Then, install all required packages (see package versions below).

-To launch the app, use:
+To launch the app, open R and use:
 ```{r}
 shiny::runApp('/path/app')
 ```